Ryan-Laboratory/pokedex-api/README.md

 # pokedex-api
-Utilize the free pokeapi to create a pokedex
+Utilize the free Pokeapi to create a Pokedex

 Goals

-Create a wrapper for the api
+1. Create a wrapper for the api

-Parse the data into organized text
+2. Parse the data into organized text

-Create a front end that resembles a pokedex
+3. Create a front end that resembles a pokedex

-Have the pokedex pull up information from the organized data
+4. Have the pokedex pull up information from the organized data